GOOVIS Defines All-New Market Segment for Experiencing Multimedia

 (Visit http://www.goovislife.com/ to explore more.)

 Experts in near-eye displays, the team behind GOOVIS is committed to producing premium quality products.
-This commitment extends to GOOVIS HMDs, where 'quality' is the primary product principle.
+This commitment extends to GOOVIS HMDs.
 Preventing short-sightedness, dizziness, or eye damage, the HMD features an ultra-high-definition screen - 2 x 0.71" Sony AMOLED micro-display, with only 1.5% distortion, 1920x1080 x2 resolution, and PPI 3147.
 The device ensures the highest clarity with a 42 PPD (pixel per degree), which is 100% higher than many other VR devices on the market.

-(For more details of the devices or to order, please visit GOOVIS Amazon store at: https://amzn.to/3AIOmPi)
+(For more details or to order, please visit GOOVIS Amazon store at: https://amzn.to/3AIOmPi)

-Dr. Huajun Peng, Founder and CEO of NED Optics, began his journey to improve how people consume media after graduating from the Hong Kong University of Science and Technology in 2005.
-His work spans from television color management and AMOLED production to the design and manufacturing of microchips, and projector and near-field optics.
-Although the venture on the startup scene names him an entrepreneur, Dr. Peng prefers the term 'scientific researcher' as he believes technology to be the key defining feature of the company's success.

-Speaking to the future of this industry, Dr. Peng said, "I believe that clarity will be the most important aspect of development in this space.
-Clarity essentially enables us to feel immersed in whatever we are experiencing and is therefore critical to the future of the whole extended reality (XR) industry."

-Although visually, the GOOVIS HMD looks comparable to other HMDs on the market, it is an XR headset that supports the other technologies of VR, AR, and MR. Its in-built Android system is able to connect to traditional entertainment modules such as TVs, computers, game consoles, tablets, and drones through cable and Bluetooth.
+The GOOVIS HMD is an XR headset that supports the other technologies of VR, AR, and MR. Its in-built Android system is able to connect to traditional entertainment modules such as TVs, computers, game consoles, tablets, and drones through cable and Bluetooth.
 The device can also connect to Wi-Fi and features a remote control that provides a 2D or 3D cinema viewing experience anytime, anywhere.

 About GOOVIS